Kalah

-Kalah is a modern variation in the ancient Mancala family of games, the oldest known version having been found carved into a stone tablet in the 16th-century BCE pyramid of Cheops.
-The Kalah variation was developed in the United States by William Julius Champion, Jr. in 1940.
-This game is sometimes also called "Kalahari", possibly by false etymology from the Kalahari desert in Namibia.
+Kalah is a modern variation in the ancient Mancala family of games.
+The Kalah board was first patented and sold in the United States by William Julius Champion, Jr. in the 1950s.
+This game is sometimes also called "Kalahari", possibly by false etymology from the Kalahari Desert in Namibia.

 For most of its variations, Kalah is a solved game with a first-player win if both players play perfect games.
 The pie rule can be used to balance the first-player's advantage.